BigCompass/bc-serverless-logging-framework/README.md

 ## Computed props

-`lager` allows for computed props as well, represented as functions that have access to the properties within the log object.
+`bc-serverless-logging-framework` allows for computed props as well, represented as functions that have access to the properties within the log object.
 A common computed property to add to a logger is a `timestamp()` function, but they can also be used to format specific properties or make complicated computations on log property values.

 Example: